RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Research has demonstrated TD3's superior performance across various continuous control benchmarks.
 In Walker2d environments, TD3 achieves average returns of 4682.82 ± 539.64 compared to DDPG's 3098.11 (Fujimoto et al., 2018), representing a significant improvement in both performance and stability.

+Current research focuses on single-task optimisation i.e A singular aspect of walking, or balancing.
+Rather than developing unified controllers capable of seamless transitions between locomotion modes.
+As noted by Bao et al. (2025), the "ultimate goal" of achieving a unified framework capable of "handling locomotion tasks expected from future bipedal robots" remains unmet.
+Existing approaches require task-specific training and manual gait switching, limiting their practical applicability in dynamic real-world scenarios where robots must adaptively select appropriate locomotion strategies.

 ### 2.5 Emerging Approaches: Transformers in RL

 According to Bao et al. (2025), the "ultimate goal" is to achieve simulated to real-world transfer of robust models that can handle diverse tasks across different domains, without additional fine-tuning on the target hardware.
 Providing a "unified framework" capable of "handling locomotion tasks expected from future bipedal robots".
 This "zero-shot" potential capability, is highlighted in research into trajectory modelling using transformer architecture.

 The Decision Transformer, introduced by Chen et al. (2021), represents a paradigm shift in reinforcement learning by framing RL as a "sequence modeling" problem.
 Rather than learning value functions or policy gradients, Decision Transformer uses a GPT-2 architecture to model trajectories autoregressively.
+While "zero-shot" generalisation is not explicitly achieved, decision transformers leverage an architecture that claims transfer with highly efficient convergence to robust solutions.

 Key advantages include: